R15-Mobile-development-project/FoodApp/README.md

 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)

 This is a 2nd year OAMK mobile project that uses React Native for frontend and Node.js and MySQL for backend.
 Restaurant owners can list their restaurant on it.
-Normal users can order food the restaurants.
+Normal users can order food from the restaurants.

 ---